 Business: Including Business Process Engineering and Lean Six Sigma.

 HR: Looking at performance management processes, using psychometrics to identify personality types and evaluate your workforce.

 Strategic Processes Interventions: These could include transformation programmes or cultural change.

 We would recommend that at this stage you take a structured approach to delivering the change because that is where all too often we don’t do the change well because it isn’t thought through properly.
 It isn’t just about starting the change, it is about making sure that it is well-managed.
 This isn’t easy to do, and is a topic we have covered in other blogs and is talked about on The HR Uprising Podcast series: The 5 Secret Powers Of A Change Superhero

 The final important stage is to evaluate the change.
 So, if we’re managing it effectively from the start, where we are identifying the needs and gaps, then we should have clear goals on what we are trying to achieve as a result of the initiative or change.

 Often we don’t stop to reflect and ask, how did we do?
 Did we achieve the outcome we wanted?
 Do we need to do more?
 What else do we need to learn?
 These are all critical questions we should be asking as part of the 5-step O.D.
 Process.

-For more information on the topic of onboarding, why not read another blog on the topic below or listen to The HR Uprising Podcast episode The Art Of Demystifying O.D.
+For more information on Organisational Development, why not read another blog on this topic below or listen to The HR Uprising Podcast episode The Art Of Demystifying O.D.

 Blog: Onboarding – The 5 Types Your Organisation Should Be Doing